a0x8o/flink/docs/dev/table/sqlClient.md

 Greg, 1
 {% endhighlight %}

+Both result modes can be useful during the prototyping of SQL queries.

+<span class="label label-danger">Attention</span> Queries that are executed in a batch environment, can only be retrieved using the `table` result mode.

-The [configuration section](sqlClient.html#configuration) explains how to read from table sources and configure other table program properties.
+After a query is defined, it can be submitted to the cluster as a long-running, detached Flink job.
+For this, a target system that stores the results needs to be specified using the [INSERT INTO statement](sqlClient.html#detached-sql-queries).
+The [configuration section](sqlClient.html#configuration) explains how to declare table sources for reading data, how to declare table sinks for writing data, and how to configure other table program properties.

 {% top %}